 Brown is key part of Fox Footy’s AFL coverage, in particular as a member of Monday Night program On The Couch, and has also been part of the Nova FM Melbourne Breakfast team since 2016.

 Proud parents to Olivia, Jack and Macy, Jonathan and his wife Kylie love spending time outdoors and returning to their families farms when they can.

-His profile and well-rounded nature has seen him partner with major brands Crown Resorts, CUB, Toyota, Tatts, Target, Patties.
+His national profile and down-to-earth nature has seen him forge long term partnerships with major brands including CUB, Toyota, Four N Twenty and Dairy Australia.

 In 2019, Jonathan completed the New York Marathon while raising almost $100,000 for the EB Research Foundation in the process, crossing the line with a time of 3 hours, 14 minutes and 26 seconds.